Greece–Turkey relations: Military and diplomatic tensions

-Towards the end of the 20th century, there were several high profile incidents between the countries.
+Towards the end of the 20th century, there were several high-profile incidents between the countries.
 In 1986 by the border at the Evros River, a Greek soldier was shot dead.
 In 1987, the Turkish survey ship Sismik 1 nearly triggered a war.
 In 1995, a military crisis erupted over an uninhabited island called Imia, over which both countries claim sovereignty.

 Lesser incidents where both side exchange fire often occur.
 This creates volatility when relations are tense and the risk of starting war.

-In the 1990s, Greece pursued a policy of encircling Turkey.
+In the 1990s, Duygu Bazoglu Sezer claims Greece pursued a policy of encircling Turkey.
 Following the breakup of Yugoslavia, both Greece and Turkey viewed each other with suspicion as they developed relations with the new countries.
 In 1995, however, this fear materialised.
 Greece formed a defence co-operation agreement with Syria, and between 1995 and 1998 established good relations with Turkey's other neighbours Iran and Armenia.
 In reaction, Turkey spoke with Israel in 1996, which caused uproar in Arab countries.

 Dr. R. Craig Nation of the United States Army War College views the conflict between the nations as a fight for control over the Aegean Sea and the eastern Mediterranean.

 Positive relations

 In 1995, relations began to change with the Greek election of Kostas Simitis who redefined priorities but it wasn't until the meeting of the foreign ministers the following years that this was noticed.
-In 1998, the capture of the Kurdish separatist Abdullah Öcalan– on the way from the Greek embassy in Kenya – and the related fallout led to the Greek foreign minister resigning, whose replacement was with a strong supporter for discussions with Turkey.
+In 1998, the capture of the Kurdish separatist Abdullah Öcalan – on the way from the Greek embassy in Kenya – and the related fallout led to the Greek foreign minister resigning, whose replacement was with a strong supporter for discussions with Turkey.
 The 1999 İzmit earthquake followed by the 1999 Athens earthquake led to an outpouring of goodwill and what has been called earthquake diplomacy that aided in a change of relations.

 In the years that followed, relations improved.
 They included agreements on fighting organised crime, reducing military spending, preventing illegal immigration, and clearing land mines on the border.
 Additionally, Greece lifted its opposition to Turkey's accession to the European Union (EU).
 Dr R. Craig Nation states there was a lot of progress but ultimately not on the issues that mattered.